A Human Resources Department Guide

 An HR coordinator is responsible for coordinating the activities of the HR department.
 This may include scheduling meetings and events, maintaining department records, and supporting employees and managers.
 HR coordinators tend to overlap with human resources assistant duties with more senior responsibilities.

-You won’t find one specific path to a career in HR.
-However, most HR professionals have at least a bachelor's degree in human resources or a related field, and some have master's degrees or advanced degrees.
+You can find many paths to a career in HR.
+Most HR professionals have at least a bachelor's degree in human resources or a related field, and some have master's degrees or advanced degrees.
 Many HR professionals also have certifications to demonstrate knowledge and competencies.

 Different degrees for HR roles

-You don't necessarily need a college education to work in HR.
-However, the more education you have related to HR, the smoother your career progression is likely to be.
+You can work in HR without a college education.
+However, the more education you have related to HR, the smoother your career progression will likely be.
 Many employers may also prefer candidates with a bachelor's degree.
-Here’s what you can expect if you do different types of degrees.
+Review what you can expect if you do different types of degrees.

-• With an associate degree, you'll learn the basics of HR and how to apply them in a professional setting.
+• With an associate degree, you learn the basics of HR and how to apply them in a professional setting.
 This can be enough for entry-level roles in good companies.

 • A bachelor's degree in human resources will give you a more comprehensive understanding of HR, including benefits administration, leadership, employee relations, and more.
 By doing a four-year college program, you'll qualify yourself academically for most non-management roles and even some junior management roles.

-• A master’sdegree will allow you to specialize in a particular HR area, such as organizational development or compensation and benefits.
+• A master's degree allows you to specialize in a particular HR area, such as organizational development or compensation and benefits.
 Companies also value the advanced problem-solving, collaboration, and strategic thinking skills you’ll learn.

 Different ways exist for you to gain experience in the HR field.
 One way is to volunteer with organizations that have an HR department.
-This will allow you to see how an HR department functions and what kinds of tasks they perform daily.
+This allows you to see how an HR department functions and what kinds of tasks they perform daily.

 You can consider internships or entry-level positions in HR.
 These positions will give you some hands-on experience with the day-to-day operations of an HR department.
 If you have a contact who works in HR, you could network with them and ask them for advice on getting started in human resources.